Enforcer03/dream11-inter-iit/README.md

 - `model/`: contains all the logic for the methodology implemented and other experiments.
 - `data_preprocessing/`: COMPLETE TEXT
-- `UI/`: contains the Product UI for the user to interact and predict the optimal team
+- `UI/`: contains the Product UI which provides interactive experience to the user and predict the optimal team
 <!-- add the test of the directories and their descriptions -->

 ## Dependencies